juliachelsie/Memory-game/README.md

 # Memory-game
 Memory-game is, as it describes i the title, a memory-game.
-With happy colours and images with animals it is a fun way for children to practise their memory skills.
+With happy colours and images with animals it is a fun and useful way for children to practise their memory skills.

 ## Existing features